techtide/DoNotStarve/README.md

 # Don't Starve

 This is a proof of concept text-based game, demonstrating some mechanics.
+To be completed in the course of 3 days.

 ## People do.
 All the time.
 Starvation is an unfortunate problem that about 795 million pepole in the world undergo everyday - they don't have enough food to have an active life.
 12.9% of our population is undernourished, hungry, and on the road to starvation if they do not get help.